Bishin Jumonji

-Jumonji's second published collection was Kéntauros, a large-format booklet of black-and-white photographs of the members of the motorbike organization Kéntauros (then a popular brand) striking macho poses with switchblades and other fashion accessories.
+Jumonji's second published collection was Kéntauros, a large-format booklet of black-and-white photographs of the members of the motorbike organization Kéntauros striking poses with switchblades and other props.

 In 1981, Jumonji went to Indochina to photograph the religious customs of the Yao people.
-In 1983-4 he visited Thailand, Burma and Laos.
+In 1983-84 he visited Thailand, Burma and Laos.
 The result was published as Sumitōtta yami in 1987.

 Jumonji had started photographing gold works of art in 1981.
 The first exhibition of the results was in Matsuya department store (Ginza), in 1987.
-This work culminated in the large and lavishly produced book Ōgon fūtenjin, published in 1990.
+This work culminated in the book Ōgon fūtenjin, published in 1990.
 This won the Domon Ken Award the following year.
 Some of these works would also be shown in two of a set of four volumes of stereoscopes, all photographed by Jumonji and published in 1993-4.

-Jumonji started photographing architecture and gardens in 1988, and specifically the Katsura Detached Palace in 1991.
+Jumonji started photographing architecture and gardens in 1988, and the Katsura Detached Palace in particular in 1991.

-Jumonji photographed Matsumoto Kōshirō IX for a collection of black-and-white portraits of the same title; in 2005 he published a second volume, Nippon Geki-gan, of monochrome portraits of actors taken with a large-format camera shortly before or after performance.
+Jumonji photographed Matsumoto Kōshirō IX for a collection of black-and-white portraits; in 2005 he published a second volume, Nippon Geki-gan, of monochrome portraits of actors taken with a large-format camera shortly before or after performance.

-In 1998, Jumonji started work on Wabi, his ambitious attempt at a depiction (in color) of the Japanese aesthetic ideal of wabi.
-The project started with cha-no-yu but branched out into scenes of the quotidian.
+In 1998, Jumonji started work on Wabi, his attempt to depict (in color) the Japanese aesthetic ideal of wabi.
+The project started with cha-no-yu but branched out into everyday scenes.

 Jumonji exhibited composite photographs of four Japanese waterfalls at the Shiseido Gallery (Ginza) in June and July 2004.

 Jumonji's photographs have appeared in Zoom and Stern.